 Wrapping Up: SCO Marketing

-This post shared 3 Important Notes About SEO Keyword Use.
+This post shared three important notes About SEO Keyword Use.

 As mentioned, keyword use is central to SEO.
 But more strategic keyword use is going to be central to your SEO success.